Ryeberg Curators

 Ryeberg Curator BioDarren Wershler RSS

-Darren Wershler (aka Darren Wershler-Henry) is the author or co-author of ten books, including, “The Iron Whim: A Fragmented History of Typewriting” (McClelland & Stewart, Cornell UP), and “apostrophe” (ECW), with Bill Kennedy, and most recently, "Guy Maddin's My Winnipeg" (University of Toronto Press).
+Darren Wershler is the author or co-author of ten books, including, “The Iron Whim: A Fragmented History of Typewriting” (McClelland & Stewart, Cornell UP), and “apostrophe” (ECW), with Bill Kennedy, as well as, "Guy Maddin's My Winnipeg" (University of Toronto Press).
 Darren is Concordia University Research Chair in Media and Contemporary Literature, and is also part of the faculty at the CFC Media Lab TELUS Interactive Art & Entertainment Program.
 More Darren Wershler here.Go to curator page - Alana Wilcox

 - Margaux Williamson